Upgrade from Wear 2.0

-An ongoing activity allows an ongoing notification to appear on additional surfaces within the Wear OS user interface, which allows users to stay more engaged with long-running activities.
+Also, API level 30 includes the Ongoing Activity API.
+An ongoing activity lets an ongoing notification appear on additional surfaces within the Wear OS user interface, which lets users stay more engaged with long-running activities.

-Note: Some features of the new alpha watch face APIs are available only on devices running API level 30 or higher.
+Note: Some features of alpha watch face APIs are available only on devices running API level 30 or higher.

 Choose a version to start with

-As called out in the Android-specific changes section, the Wear OS version is tied to an Android version.
-Consider which Wear OS devices are the most common when choosing a version to start with.
+Because the Wear OS version is tied to an Android version, consider which Wear OS devices are the most common when you choose a version to start with.

-Most developers will build a solid app targeting the API level 30 but
+Most developers build a solid app that targets API level 30 and

 minSdkVersion version low enough to target the most prevalent Android

 versions.
-For example, to allow support for Wear 2.0 devices, set your
+For example, to enable support for Wear 2.0 devices, set your

-Note: The API level 30 Wear OS emulator system image is currently in Developer Preview.
-See release notes for the latest updates.
+Note: The API level 30 Wear OS emulator system image is in Developer Preview.
+See the release notes for the latest updates.